How can we monitor our credit for free?

 Welcome to my post “What are Some Ways to Monitor Our Credit for Free?”
 In this post I will be sharing some of the ways we can monitor our credit.
 Credit is important, and it can be the difference between paying hundreds vs. thousands of dollars more for mortgages, car payments, or even loans.
 For example, someone with a credit score of 574 will more than likely get a higher interest rate than someone with a credit score of 785.
 Here are some ways you can monitor your credit for FREE.
 Before we begin, I have a disclaimer.

-Disclaimer: This blog may contain affiliate links below and I may receive commissions for purchases made through links in this post, but these are services that I highly recommend.
-I will not put anything on my blogs that I have not verified or personally used.
+Disclaimer: This post may contain affiliate links below and I may receive commissions for purchases made through links in this post, but these are services that I highly recommend.
+I will not put anything on my post that I have not verified or personally used.
 This post is based on my personal opinion, experience, and my personal research and is for educational purposes only.
 If you are seeking further guidance please see a professional expert.
 To view my full disclaimer, Click Here.

 I am not a licensed financial expert.
 Please be sure to reach out to a licensed financial expert to help you understand your personal credit report and score.
-This blog post shares free options for credit monitoring.
+This post shares free options for credit monitoring.
 Please research and find what free credit monitoring works best for you.

 Free Ways to Monitor Our Credit